zulip/zulip/docs/testing/manual-testing.md

       - have Hamlet send a message
       - then turn off notifications for that stream
       - have Hamlet send another message
-  - Private messages and @-mentions
+  - Direct messages and @-mentions
     - Test Desktop/Audible options
     - You can ignore other stuff for now
 - Bots/API key
-  - Create a bot with a generic avatar and send it a PM
+  - Create a bot with a generic avatar and send it a direct message
-  - Create a bot with a custom avatar and send it a PM
+  - Create a bot with a custom avatar and send it a direct message
   - Change your API key
 - Alert words
   - Create an alert word